-Wasp Identification: Many native and nonnative wasp species exist in the United States.
+Many native and nonnative wasp species exist in the United States.
 Their appearances vary considerably.
-Many of the most troublesome stinging wasps, including numerous species of yellowjackets, resemble honey bees.
+Many of the most troublesome stinging wasps, including numerous species of yellow jackets, resemble honey bees.
 However, wasp bodies are hard and shiny with few or no hairs, while bees are covered in fine fuzz.
 Common stinging wasps range in length from 3/8 to 5/8 inch long.
 Depending on the species, their bright yellow-and-black bodies carry different markings, from jagged bands to spots and triangles.

-Signs/Damage of Wasps: Wasps become problems when they nest too close to high traffic areas.
-You may see their papery nest, encounter wasps themselves, or discover a ground nest as you mow.
-Social wasps are very protective of their nests.
-Come too close, and stings are likely.
+Wasps become a problem when they nest too close to high-traffic areas.
+You may see their papery nests, encounter wasps themselves or discover a ground nest as you mow.
+Social wasps are very protective of their nests: Come too close and stings are likely.

-How to Control Wasps: To reduce the likelihood of stings, treat wasps during late evening and early morning, when they're less active.
+To reduce the likelihood of stings, treat wasps during late evening and early morning when they're less active.
 Always wear protective clothing.
-GardenTech® brand offers several highly effective options to kill wasps by contact and keep protecting for up to three months.
+GardenTech brand offers two highly effective options to kill wasps by contact and keep protecting for up to three months.
 These non-staining products treat lawns, edibles and ornamental gardens.
 They can also be used on your home's foundation up to a height of 3 feet: